drfuzzi/mqtt-pico-micropython/README.md

 ### 4. Setting Up MQTT Client (on the M5StickC Plus)
 Configure the MQTT client on M5StickC Plus using API libraries and the provided sample code [mqtt.ino](mqtt.ino).
 Ensure correct SSID, password, and broker IP.
 Test communication with the PC subscriber.

-### Getting MicroPython to work on Pico C
+### Getting MicroPython to work on Pico W
-For the Pico C to be able to run MircoPython, it will need to have a UTF firmware loaded in before it is able to run any python code.
+For the Pico W to be able to run MircoPython, it will need to have a UTF firmware loaded in before it is able to run any python code.

 Download UTF2 firmware (I’ve downloaded the latest version and it works for me, just in case this is the link to the previous versions https://micropython.org/download/RPI_PICO_W/)